GSA/ficam-arch/CONTRIBUTING.md

 ## Welcome

-Thank you for considering contributing to an open source project!
+Thank you for considering contributing to our development of open and transparent architecture.
 If you're unsure or afraid of anything, just ask or submit the issue or pull request.
-The worst that can happen is that you'll be politely asked to change something.
 We appreciate any sort of contribution and are committed to transparency and collaboration.

-Before contributing, we encourage you to read our CONTRIBUTING policy (you are here), our LICENSE, and our README, all of which should be in this repository.
+Before contributing, we encourage you to read our CONTRIBUTING policy (you are here), our LICENSE, and our README, all of which are in this repository.

-The idea for open sourcing this content, the contributing framework, and the licensing framework are based on repositories from 18F https://github.com/18f
+The idea for open sourcing this content, the contributing framework, and the licensing framework are based on repositories from [18F](https://github.com/18f)

 ## Public domain